If properly maintained, your portable ice maker should last for many years and be a great benefit to your home.

 Here are some simple steps to maintaining your portable ice maker.

-It’s good practice to unplug your ice maker if you’re going to be away for a long time.
+It’s good practice to unplug your ice maker if you’re away for a long time.

 I would suggest emptying all the ice and water, wiping down the walls of your ice maker with a cloth, and letting it air dry before you leave on vacation or storing it away for the winter.